funilrys/PyFunceble/docs/usage/from-a-terminal.rst

                                 Configured value: False

     DNS (resolver) control:
         --dns DNS [DNS ...]
-Set one or more specific DNS servers to use during the test, separated by spaces.
+Set one or more DNS server(s) to use during testing.
+Separated by spaces.
+                                To specify a port number for the DNS server you append it as :port [ip:port].

-                                You can give the port along with the DNS server if needed.
-But, if omitted, the default port (53) will be used.
+                                If no port is specified, the default DNS port (53) is used.

                                 Configured value: OS (declared) DNS server
         --dns-lookup-over-tcp
                                 Make all DNS query with TCP.